European Academic and Research Network: Activities

 A technology called VMNET was released in April 1989 at Princeton University, allowing NJE network links to operate over circuits using TCP/IP as the underlying protocol.
 VMNET was first used in Europe in December 1989.
 It opened the door for EARN to share the same physical circuits used by the other organizations connecting to the Internet.
 This link, along with the March 1990 link between CERN and NSFNET over the TAT-8 cable helped pave the way for the acceptance of Internet protocols in Europe by 1992.

-After the advent of EBONE EARN canceled its private line to the US at the end of 1991, invested the money into EBONE, and was able to use EBONE to carry its traffic around Europe and across the Atlantic, drastically reducing the network cost for its members and granting to all EARN countries access to a total of 4.5Mb (at the time a fairly large amount) redundant connectivity to the US.
+After the advent of EBONE EARN canceled its private line to the US at the end of 1991, invested the money into EBONE, and was able to use EBONE to carry its traffic around Europe and across the Atlantic, drastically reducing the network cost for its members and granting to all EARN countries access to a total of 4.5 Mb (at the time a fairly large amount) redundant connectivity to the US.